flex-development/flautoreview/CONTRIBUTING.md

 ### Terminology

-People interacting with the `autoreview` project are grouped into 4 categories:
+People interacting with the `flautoreview` project are grouped into 4
+categories:

 - **owner**: `flex-development` organization owners with full admin rights
 - **maintainer**: owners and people added to the organization who actively